-A partial eclipse of the Moon occurs on Wednesday 18 September, 2024 UT, lasting from 00:41–04:47 UT.
-A tiny bite out of the Moon may be visible at maximum, though just 8% of the Moon will be shadowed in a partial eclipse lasting for 1 hour and 3 minutes and visible across the Americas, Africa, Europe, and the Middle East.
-A shading across the moon from the Earth's penumbral shadow should be visible at maximum eclipse.
+A partial eclipse of the Moon occurred on Wednesday 18 September, 2024 UT, lasting from 00:41–04:47 UT.
+A tiny bite out of the Moon may have been visible at maximum, though just 8% of the Moon was shadowed in a partial eclipse which lasted for 1 hour and 3 minutes and was visible across the Americas, Africa, Europe, and the Middle East.
+A shading across the moon from the Earth's penumbral shadow should have been visible at maximum eclipse.

 The timings of the phases of the eclipse are as follows.
-You will be able to see each phase of the eclipse if the Moon is up at the corresponding time as seen from your location; however the penumbral phase will be very difficult to see in practice, so you may want to start watching at the partial phase:
+You would have been able to see each phase of the eclipse if the Moon was up at the corresponding time as seen from your location; however the penumbral phase would have been very difficult to see in practice:

 Maximum eclipse: 02:44:10 UT

-During this eclipse the Moon will be at perigee, making it extremely large.
-At maximum eclipse it will be 0.567° in apparent diameter, which is 6.7% larger than average.
+During this eclipse the Moon was at perigee, making it extremely large.
+At maximum eclipse it was 0.567° in apparent diameter, which is 6.7% larger than average.
 The statistics page has information on the ranges of the sizes of the Sun and Moon, and the Moon data page displays detailed information on the Moon's key dates.

 Interactive Map

 This map shows the visibility of the eclipse.
-The bright area in the middle will see the whole eclipse; the yellow band to the right will see the start of the eclipse, and the blue band to the left will see the end.
-Note that the map is approximate, and if you are near the edge of the area of visibility, the moon will be very close to the horizon and may not be practically visible.
+The bright area in the middle saw the whole eclipse; the yellow band to the right saw the start of the eclipse, and the blue band to the left saw the end.
+Note that the map is approximate, and if you were near the edge of the area of visibility, the moon was very close to the horizon and may not have been practically visible.

 You can use the zoom controls to zoom in and out, and pan to see areas of interest.
-Hover your mouse over the tags to see what will be visible from each area on the map.
-The green marker in the centre shows where the Moon will be directly overhead at maximum eclipse.
+Hover your mouse over the tags to see what was visible from each area on the map.
+The green marker in the centre shows where the Moon was directly overhead at maximum eclipse.

 The interactive map is currently not available.